Xsuchi/Terraform-Projects/Scenario-2/case-2--using_tfvars/README.md

     qa.tfvars
     prod.tfvars
 ```
-**tfvars files should normally NOT be committed** because they may contain secrets.
+**Note:** *.tfvars* files are intentionally not committed, as they may contain sensitive values.
-> In this scenario, our tfvars only contain environment names, so it is safe.
+Please refer to *terraform.tfvars.example* to understand how variables are declared and used.
 ---

 # **Steps to Run the Project**